-The Bensenville Community Public Library’s Board of Trustees meets the third Monday of every month at 7:30 p.m. in the Library’s Board Room.
-Agendas for upcoming meetings are posted on the Library’s website.
+The Bensenville Community Public Library’s Board of Trustees meets the fourth Monday of every month (except in May) at 7:30 p.m. in the Library’s Board Room.
+Agendas for upcoming meetings are posted at: https://benlib.org/board-agenda/

 Linda Weiss is a retired library director, living in Bensenvile with her husband Nick for the last 22 years.
 They have four grown children and eleven grand children, and they are all readers!
 Linda believes that the library should remain a vibrant part of the community and she is grateful for the opportunity to serve on the Library Board.

 Susan Earley, Treasurer